rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 ### Part 2 - Testing Tasks

-1. In our IDE, let's create a tekton task to push our test scores to allure.
+1. In our IDE, let's create a Tekton Task to push our test scores to Allure.
 Add the `allure-post-report.yaml` Task to the `tekton/templates/tasks/` folder.

     ```yaml
     cd /projects/tech-exercise